SleepySerade/Vulnerable_Blog_Post/VULNERABILITIES.md

 ## 1. File Upload Vulnerability
 - **Location**: `backend/api/upload.php`
 - **Type**: Insecure file validation
-- **Description**: The system now only checks file extensions instead of MIME types, allowing attackers to upload PHP files disguised as images (e.g., `malicious.php.jpg`).
+- **Description**: The system now only checks file extensions instead of MIME types, allowing attackers to upload PHP files disguised as images (e.g., `malicious.php.jpg`). **Note: This functionality is now restricted to admin users only.**
 - **Potential Impact**: Remote Code Execution (RCE)
+- **How to Exploit**:
+  1. First gain admin access using one of the other vulnerabilities (e.g., SQL injection in login or the admin backdoor cookie)
-- **How to Exploit**: Upload a file with a double extension like `shell.php.jpg` containing PHP code.
+  2. Upload a file with a double extension like `shell.php.jpg` containing PHP code

 ## 2. SQL Injection Vulnerability
 - **Location**: `backend/auth.php` (login function)